Most Controversial Presidents of the United States of America

 His decision to declare war in the Middle East became a breeding ground for ISIS.
 This man is nothing but a war monger.

 Andrew Johnson Andrew Johnson was the 17th President of the United States, serving from 1865 to 1869.
-Johnson became president as he was vice president at the time of the assassination of [Abraham Lincoln].
+He became president after the assassination of Abraham Lincoln, having been vice president at the time.
+Johnson is known for his clashes with Congress during the Reconstruction era and was the first U.S. president... read more

 There were no political parties or divisions until Jackson showed up.
 Then the Democrats and the Whigs emerged and fought each other for power throughout the next couple of decades.
 Several of his policies, such as killing the bank and the Indian Removal Act, still ruffle feathers today.
 Very controversial, but a great president nonetheless.